 The place is open most weekends in October (open Friday to Sunday), with additional Thursdays towards the month.
 You can also jam and vibe with zombie dancers and live DJs on Saturday nights.

-The place claims itself as the scariest haunted houses in Houston.
+The place claims itself as the scariest haunted house in Houston.
 So maybe find out for yourself by visiting the place at 16030 E Freeway Service Rd, Channelview.

-Consistently voted as the state’s best/scariest haunted houses in Houston, Creepy Hollow Haunted House holds up its top position via spooky entertainment through three main attractions-
+Consistently voted as the state’s best/scariest haunted house in Houston, Creepy Hollow Haunted House holds up its top position via spooky entertainment through three main attractions-

 - Dark Woods,